 Is there any other way to stop rebound other than stopping the pain-relief meds?

-Yes and no. There are prescribed meds that can help break the pain cycle like steroids and “DHE cocktails.”
-There also may be some preventive meds that will work on the mechanism of migraine to help (i.e. botox and some of the common preventives).
+Yes and no. There are prescribed meds that can help break the pain cycle like steroids and “DHE cocktails” used as “bridge therapies.”
+Also, there may be some preventive meds that will work on the mechanism of migraine to help (i.e. botox and some of the common preventives).
 It’s important to work with an experienced doctor to help figure out what he/she thinks is the best plan for you.
 The goal will be getting the migraine symptoms in better control so that the need for pain-relief meds is infrequent and not contributing to rebound.
 However, for a significant portion of people in rebound, being in rebound doesn’t allow the preventive treatments to work.
 A study is being done to look at this issue and HERE is a short video about it.
 Most commonly, we see recommendations to stop the use of the meds causing rebound with the help of steroids.
 So, you might be able to work with your doctor to get out of rebound using other medications, but usually you have to go through detoxing from the meds rather than “going around” detoxing.

 What can I take to help while detoxing from rebound?

 In terms of prescribed medications, your doctor may have some good options for you.
 We commonly see oral steroids prescribed.
 IV “DHE cocktails” are also helpful when steroids do not help.
 Your doc may also wish to try a different preventive medication at the same time.
 Other prescribed meds that are for the acute treatment of migraine symptoms that do not contribute to rebound tend to be in the group of meds usually used for nausea and vomiting (i.e. Zofran, Compazine, Reglan).
 Yes, they also work for head pain and may help you minimize your symptoms.
 There is no general consensus on the best way to help people through this process and results from studies on this topic of “detox” vary.

 Over-the-counter medications that help many people and are not associated with rebound are Benadryl and meclizine.
 For those living in states with favorable medical marijuana laws, marijuana may be a helpful option.
 CBD oil is available across the US and may also help.
 Supplements that may help are ginger, magnesium and turmeric.
 Discussion of ginger and magnesium can be found HERE and HERE.